LINC 77A: DESIGN THINKING PROCESS

 - Communicate the benefits of disruptive innovation and mindset awareness.

-- Define and explain the design thinking process and disruptive innovation.
+- Define and explain the design thinking process and its role in disruptive innovation.

 Description